Trusted Since 2011

 • Protection

-Companion Animal Control responds to complaints and conducts enforcement for violations of animal ordinances & statutes while also working closely with local law enforcement.
+Companion Animal Care & Control responds to complaints and conducts enforcement for violations of animal ordinances & statutes while also working closely with local law enforcement.
 When appropriate, we focus on educating owners regarding the welfare of animals.